keithrbennett/keithrbennett.github.io/_posts/2012-01-28-class_eval-instance_eval-eval.md

 categories:
   - Uncategorized
 ---
 A couple of days ago I attended an interesting discussion of metaprogramming by Arild Shirazi at a meeting of the Northern Virginia Ruby User Group.
 Arild showed how he used metaprogramming (_class_eval_ in particular) to generate functions whose names would only be known at runtime.
-His talk was very effective at reminding me that I don&#8217;t know as much about metaprogramming as I thought!
+His talk was very effective at reminding me that I don't know as much about metaprogramming as I thought!

-(Feel free to offer suggestions and corrections, and I&#8217;ll try to update the article accordingly.)
+(Feel free to offer suggestions and corrections, and I'll try to update the article accordingly.)

 Dave Thomas, in his excellent Advanced Ruby training, emphasizes the value of knowing just who _self_ is at any point in the code.
 (For a good time, bounce around an rspec source file and try to guess what _self_ is in various places...).

 _class_eval_ provides an alternate way to define characteristics of a class.
 It should be used only when absolutely necessary.
 The only legitimate use I can think of is when the necessary code cannot be known until runtime.

 Knowing very little about _class_eval_, I assumed that it changed self to be the class of the current value of self.
-I was wrong. class_eval doesn&#8217;t change self at all; in fact, in this respect it functions identically to eval:
+I was wrong. class_eval doesn't change self at all; in fact, in this respect it functions identically to eval:

 ```ruby
 >> class ClassEvalExample